We establish thriving growth mindset cultures that drive higher performance in individuals, teams and organisations.

 How often do leaders ask each other for help and support?

-Then, to understand the levels of trust within the team, create a relationship map.
-This can be done by asking each leader to complete a survey evaluating different aspects of the relationships they have with their fellow leaders, focussing on competence, benevolence, predictability, and integrity.
-Identifying clusters of high and low trust and understanding the underlying reasons can help focus on where to strengthen trust in the team.
+Ask each leader to complete a survey evaluating different aspects of the relationships they have with their fellow leaders, focussing on competence, benevolence, predictability, and integrity.

 Amy Edmondson, Professor of Leadership at Harvard Business School, describes a continuum of activities that portray reasons for failures and negative outcomes, spanning preventable, complexity-related and intelligent[13].